| Aragorn opened the door wearing

 body found?"

-half way between its head and the main entrance.
+beneath the table, approximately half way between its head and

 "That is not where she was sitting during the banquet,"

 said Eowyn.
-"Do you think she would have taken part in theactivitiesafterwards?"
+"Do you think she would have taken part in theumactivities

 "I believe I saw her leave the hall immediately after the